carboniq-dev/carboniq-dev.github.io/docs/trail-blazer/usage.md

 The fastest way to get started is to use the built-in debug functionality.
 Drag the **TrailBlazerGrid_BP** actor into the world, place two actors within the grid and set the following prameter.

+!!!
+Tip
+    Depending on the placement of your **TrailBlazerGrid_BP** actor and obstacle actors, you may need to consider adjusting **Cell Height** property, the **Max Height Above Ground** property, or both if the expected path is not calculated.

 ![Quickstart](./images/trail-blazer/quickstart.PNG)

 ## Custom